A business strategy for a bright future

 The magic work is called miniaturization.
 With each new processor generation, chip manufacturers try to accommodate even greater performance on an even smaller space.
 So far with success.
 Intel co-founder Gordon Moore even created a formula for this development, according to which the number of transistors installed in a computer chip per unit area doubles every 12 to 24 months.

-The fact that Moore’s law is still valid is also due to the continuous development work by EMD Performance Materials.
+The fact that Moore’s law is still valid is also due to the continuous development work by EMD Electronics.
 With our semiconductor materials, we are enabling the manufacture of increasingly smaller, more powerful and energy-efficient computer chips amid declining production costs.

 Clearly aligning the entire portfolio